swan-cern/help/docs/ats/intro.md

 <https://ats.swan.cern.ch>

-The access to this instance is restricted to members of the `TBD` e-group.
+The access to this instance is restricted to members of the `acc-all` e-group.

 ## Main features